VanCauwenbergIan/Redrate-hydrationdevice/Code/README.md

 WHAT YOU NEED TO DO (BACKEND): look for the sudo command marked with important in app.Py under 'F2B_new_settings' and change the placeholder password 'W8w00rd' with your own.
 Next go to the config.py file and change the placeholder data to your own. (mainly username and password).

 If you have any trouble or don't understand something contact me in the comments and I'll try to help.
-Yes, I know my code contains Dutch, so that might make it hard to read sometimes , but when I realised that I was already a few hundred lines in :( .
+Yes, I know my code contains Dutch (names of variables mainly), so that might make it hard to read sometimes , but when I realised that I was already a few hundred lines in :( .